 - Buying/Selling Tips/Process

-If you follow the best practice of posting once or twice each day, you need 7-14 posts each week.
+If you follow the best practice of posting once each day, you need 7 posts each week.

-When we’re done, you’ll be able to easily fill up to 3 weeks worth of Instagram posts in just a few minutes each day!
-It’s amazing how simple this can be – you just need a plan and a process.
+When we’re done, you’ll be able to easily fill up to 3 weeks’ worth of Instagram posts in just a few minutes each day.

 Let’s go through the sample templates for our five post types:

 We’ll start with the obvious one – listings.
-Instagram can be a channel for actively promoting your listings to get them sold, and also a tool for showing your audience that you’re active in the market (reminding them you’re in real estate).
+Instagram can be a great channel for actively promoting your listings to get them sold.
+Plus, it’s gonna be clear to anyone who happens on your page that you’re a real estate agent.

 If you have active listings, this one is super easy.
-Pick some highlight photos (it can be just one photo or a gallery, it doesn’t really matter), and share them.
-It really is that easy.
-Or better yet, share a preview of an upcoming listing before it hits the MLS.
+Pick some highlight photos (it can be just one photo or a gallery, it doesn’t really matter), and share them along with a banner at the top or bottom that says “Just Listed.”
+That’s it.

 Maybe you’ve already promoted your active listings, but you have a closing coming up.
-Snap a pic of the happy sellers, or even ask them to record a quick video with you talking about how they enjoying having you sell their house.
-Mixing in posts of your actual clients (you know, real people) can help your audience connect with you better than photos of houses.
+Snap a pic of the happy sellers or swap the “Just Listed” template to say “Sold”.
+Mixing in posts of your actual clients (you know, real people) can help your audience connect with you better than just photos of houses.

 NO LISTINGS?
 NO PROBLEM

-Maybe you’re a new agent or maybe you’re in a slow spell, but if you don’t have any listings, you can still use this type of post.
+Maybe you’re a new agent or maybe you’re in a slow spell.
+If you don’t have any listings, you can still use this type of post.
 Find an agent in your office who will let you promote their listing (with permission to use their photos and credit to them as the listing agent, of course).

-Buyers and sellers want to work with an agent who is an authority on the housing market.
-You want to establish yourself as the “go-to” agent in your market by keeping your audience up to speed on market conditions.
-These can be local market updates or broader macroeconomic trends like you get from the KCM Blog.
+Buyers and sellers want to work with an agent who is an expert on the housing market.
+If you want your feed to send all the right messages, posting regular local market updates or broader economic trends will do the trick.

 INFOGRAPHIC OR CHART/GRAPHIC

-Most KCM videos meet the :60 second criteria Instagram has for videos (at least on your feed, the limit for stories is only :15 seconds).
+Most KCM videos meet the :60 second criteria Instagram has for feed videos.
 Since the videos are already done for you and personalized with your information out of the box, they’re super easy to share.
 Mixing in a video every week or two gives you a quick and easy post that provides a ton of value to your audience and positions you as an authority on the housing market.

 Instagram differs from Facebook in that it’s less used as a news source and more frequently used for inspiration.
-You can provide a source of happiness and motivation by sharing some simple quotes every once in awhile.
+You can provide a weekly source of happiness and motivation by sharing some simple quotes every once in a while.
 Some may relate to housing or home life, others may be purely personal.
 Either way, quotes offer a great opportunity to position yourself as a helpful advisor.

 You can create simple quote graphics using a tool like Canva (they even have pre-made templates you can leverage).
 Just Google “inspirational quotes” and you’ll find plenty of lists of famous quotes to choose from.
 Or you can repost quotes from inspirational Instagram accounts like Elevate Your Mindset or Mindset of Greatness (with credit obviously).

-The buying or selling process may be so ingrained in you that you could do it in your sleep, but your prospects and clients usually only go through it every 5-10 years.
-Instagram is the perfect place to share little tips and tricks to help buyer and sellers who are either actively in the market or thinking about jumping into the market soon.
-These can be one off, quick hitting thoughts or high level overviews of a process.
+You might know the buying and selling process like the back of your hand, but chances are your buyers and sellers have a lot of questions.
+Instagram is the perfect place to share real estate tips and insights to help anyone who is either actively in the market or thinking about jumping into the market soon.
+These can be one-off, quick-hitting thoughts, or high-level overviews of a process.

 In addition to covering market updates as mentioned above, KCM videos often go over quick buying or selling tips, such as ‘3 Things You’ll Need to Get a Home Loan.’
 It doesn’t get any easier than sharing one of these videos.

 We all know showing is better than telling, so infographics are a great option for conveying buying and selling tips.
-Click here to find many infographics on tips around the home loan process, staging (or not staging) your house, preparing your home for sale, etc.
+KCM produces many infographics on tips around the home loan process, staging (or not staging) your house, preparing your home for sale, etc.

 KIDS & PETS